Theyashsawarkar/PDE/README.md

 git clone https://github.com/Theyashsawarkar/PDE.git
 ```

-2.Move the nvim folder into the .config directory:
+2. Move the nvim folder into the .config directory:

 ```bash
 mv PDE/nvim ~/.config
 ```

-3.Move the .tmux.conf file to your home directory:
+3. Move the .tmux.conf file to your home directory:

 ```bash
 mv PDE/Tmux/.tmux.conf ~
 ```

 Launch tmux and install all its plugins using TPM (Tmux Plugin Manager):
 Press Ctrl + B, then Shift + I to install plugins with TPM.

 Launch Neovim: